-- Pearl gourami has a silver-violet color with silver spots throughout the body and fins.
+- Pearl Gourami: It has a silver-violet color with silver spots throughout the body and fins.
 The length rarely exceeds 10 cm.
 Males are much larger and brighter than females and also have a red neck (in females, it is orange).
-Pearl thread carriers are complicated to adapt to a new habitat – displayed by the pale body color.
+Pearl Gourami is complicated to adapt to a new habitat – displayed by the pale body color.

-- Lunar Gourami has a silver color with a blue tint, which gave the fish such a name.
-If we talk about how many gouramis live in the aquarium, then these representatives can live up to 7 years.
-Lunar carriers in the aquarium with dark soil and saturated green vegetation look very lovely.
+- Lunar Gourami: It has a silver color with a blue tint, which gave the fish such a name.
+If we talk about how long can gouramis live in the aquarium, then these representatives can live up to 7 years.
+Lunar Gourami in the aquarium with dark soil and saturated green vegetation looks very lovely.
 Fish quickly get along in the neighborhood with any other representatives.

-- Spotted Gourami (blue).
-The main feature of the blue thread carrier is the body color of the same name, as well as two black spots on each side (one in the center and the second near the caudal fin).
+- Spotted Gourami (blue): The main feature of the blue gourami is the body color of the same name, as well as two black spots on each side (one in the center and the second near the caudal fin).
 The dorsal, caudal and ventral fins have many small silver spots that shimmer beautifully against a dark background.

 - Kissing Gourami is especially liked by aquarists.
 This name was given to the fish because they make natural mouth movements during courtship games, during aggression, as well as during feeding.
 Among the representatives of this subspecies, there are fish of yellow, pink, as well as a greenish hue.
 Their fins are usually light green.
 Kissing by gourami love space, so there should be enough free space in the aquarium and a small amount of other fish.
 If there are many neighbors, then the thread carriers can begin to show aggression, conquering the territory.